reearth/reearth-flow/README.md

 # Re:Earth Flow
-Build and run workflows to calculate and convert various data (WIP)
+Build and run workflows to calculate and convert various types of data (WIP)

 ## Development